Heligoland: Expansion plans and wind industry

 Plans to re-enlarge the land bridge between different parts of the island by means of land reclamation came up between 2008 and 2010.
 However, the local community voted against the project.

 Since 2013, a new industrial site is being expanded on the southern harbour.
 E.ON, RWE and WindMW plan to manage operation and services of large offshore windparks from Heligoland.
 The range had been cleared of leftover ammunition.

 Demographics

 At the beginning of 2020, 1,399 people lived on Heligoland.
 As of 2018, the population is mostly Lutheran (63%), while a minority (18%) is Catholic.
+There is a multi-sport club on the island, VfL Fosite Helgoland, of which an estimated 500 islanders are members.